Design and Analysis of Switchback Experiments: Introduction

-There are two classes of applications were switchback experiments are widely used in practice.
+\textbf{Applications}.
+There are two classes of applications where switchback experiments are widely used in practice.
 The first arises when units interfere with each other either through a network or some more complicated unknown structure.
 For example, consider a ride-hailing platform that wants to test a new fare pricing algorithm's effectiveness in a large city \citep{farronato2018innovation}.
 Administering the test version to a subset of drivers can impact their behavior, which, in turn, could change the behavior of drivers that are receiving the old version.
 Directly comparing the revenue generated by the drivers across the two groups will likely provide a biased estimate of what would happen if everyone were assigned to the new version compared to the old.
-Instead, practitioners consider the city a single aggregated unit and use a switchback experiment to estimate the intervention's effectiveness, thereby alleviating the problem caused by interference.
-A similar issue often arises in marketing when, for example, a retailer wants to test the effectiveness of a new promotion planning algorithm \citep{ferreira2016analytics}.
-Administering the new version to a subset of stock keeping units (SKU's) cannibalizes the sales from the other SKU's.
+Instead, practitioners treat the city as a single aggregated unit and use a switchback experiment to estimate the intervention's effectiveness, thereby alleviating the problem caused by interference.
+A similar issue often arises in revenue management when, for example, a retailer wants to test the effectiveness of a new promotion planning algorithm \citep{ferreira2016analytics}.
+Administering the new version to a subset of Stock Keeping Units (SKU's) cannibalizes the sales from the other SKU's.
 Again comparing the generated revenue across the two groups is unlikely to provide an accurate measure of the promotion's effectiveness.
-Instead, practitioners can treat all the SKU's as a single aggregated unit and use a switchback experiment to obtain accurate estimates of the promotion's effectiveness.
+Again, practitioners treat all the SKU's as a single aggregated unit and use a switchback experiment to obtain accurate estimates of the promotion's effectiveness.

 The second application arises when we have a limited number of experimental units, and we believe the effects are likely to be heterogeneous.
 For example, \citet{bojinov2019time} used switchback experiments to make causal claims about the relative effectiveness of algorithms compared with humans at executing large financial trades across a range of financial markets.
-More generally, psychologists and biostatisticians regularly use switchback experiments whenever studying the effectiveness of an intervention on a single unit (\emph{e.g.}, \cite{lillie2011n} and \cite{boruvka2018assessing}).
+More generally, psychologists and biostatisticians regularly use switchback experiments whenever studying the effectiveness of an intervention on a single unit, \emph{e.g.}, \cite{lillie2011n} and \cite{boruvka2018assessing}.